New Visa Types Introduced At Colombo Port City In Sri Lanka To Attract Foreign Investment - UrduPoint

 New Visa Types Introduced At Colombo Port City In Sri Lanka To Attract Foreign Investment

 COLOMBO, Dec.
-20 (UrduPoint / Pakistan Point News - 20th Dec, 2022 ) --:Sri Lanka's cabinet of ministers have granted the issuance of investment, employment and resident visas to foreigners at the Colombo Port City, cabinet spokesman Bandula Gunawardena said on Tuesday.
+23 (UrduPoint / Pakistan Point News - 23rd Dec, 2022 ) --::Sri Lanka's cabinet of ministers have granted the issuance of investment, employment and resident visas to foreigners at the Colombo Port City, cabinet spokesman Bandula Gunawardena said on Tuesday.

 Gunawardena told a press conference that the proposal was tabled by Minister of Public Security Tiran Alles.